 Director Howard Hawks liked the core idea of Bringing Up Baby – an intelligent woman bulldozing a man – and wanted that to influence his next film, I Was a Male War Bride.
-Hagar Wilde, who wrote the short story and the screenplay for Baby, teamed with Charles Lederer to write the first draft which would become a smash hit comedy.
+Hagar Wilde, who wrote the short story and the screenplay for Baby, teamed with Charles Lederer to write the first draft that would later become a smash hit comedy.

 1. Another actress was considered for the lead.

 Hawks always envisioned Cary Grant as the male lead.
 For the female lead, however, he first thought of using Ava Gardner, who had stepped into the spotlight after her femme fatale performance in The Killers.
 However, Hawks worried Gardner wasn’t ready to play opposite Grant and decided Ann Sheridan could.
-He had previously tested her for a part in the Road to Glory.
+He had previously tested her for a part in The Road to Glory.